Plumbing Emergency Prevention: Keep Your Drains and Garbage Disposal Clear this Holiday Season

 The holiday season is a festive, food-filled time, and if you usually host the Thanksgiving Day meal or other important holiday events, you know how crazy it can get.
 Even if you’re hosting for the first time, there is always something unexpected that happens whether it’s a meal that gets over done or a toilet that gets clogged.
 To help you manage your home this holiday season, we pulled together some of the most important tips to prevent plumbing emergencies.
 You’ll at least have peace of mind knowing your home is in good hands.
 Here are the most important things you need to know to prepare for the big day.

 Toilet Clogs, Running Toilets, Leaking Toilets

 This is the one time of year that everyone gets to see each other, but it is also the busiest time of year for your toilets.
 The abundance of food and guests spells possible disaster for your toilets’ plumbing system.
-To make things run smoothly and prevent any unexpected clogs or overflows, remind your guests to never flush the following items down the toilet:
+To make things run smoothly and prevent any unexpected toilet clogs, leaks, or overflows, remind your guests to never flush the following items down the toilet:

 - Sanitary napkins

 Any items other than toilet paper that get flushed can lead to clogs in various areas of your pipes.
 Another sign of excessive use of your toilets is constant running or the inability to flush the toilet.
 If this occurs, check under the lid of your toilet to see if the chain attached to the flapper is caught.
 Resetting this system will make it easier for the tank to refill and flush the toilet.
 If anything unexpected happens with your plumbing, you can always call Total Plumbing for a quick response.

 What to NOT put in your Garbage Disposal